aka-somix/aka-somix/README.md

-Welcome to Somix's Page 🐳
+Welcome to Somix's Page
 ======
 Hi, I'm Salvatore Cirone, also known on the internet as *Somix*.

 ---
-### About me 👤
+### About me 🐳
-I'm an Italian guy 🇮🇹 in my twenties, passionate about computer science, but really about everything that tech related.
+I'm an Italian guy 🇮🇹 in my twenties, passionate about computer science.
+I always try to come up with some stupid idea of someting to build just to keep me from getting bored.
+And when I'm not doing that is probably because I'm out there learning something new.
+Right now I'm pretty busy working for Storm Reply though.
 I obtained a Bachelor's Degree in Computer Engineering in 2020.
-In this period I'm constantly searching for some new cool stuff to learn.
-Ah yes, I'm also a Guitarist with kinda solid knowledge of music theory.
+Ah yes, I'm also a Guitarist in my free time.

 ---
-### My top 3 Languages 👨‍💻
+### What Languages and Technoloies I am using lately 👨‍💻
 - Python
-- Java
-- Javascript
+- Typescript
+- AWS (serverless services mainly)

 ---
-### Where to find me 🚀
+### Where you can find me 🔍

 <p align="left">
   <a href="https://www.linkedin.com/in/salvatore-cirone-it/" target="_blank">